 To form a corporation in Massachusetts, you need to take the steps set forth below.
-To find out what’s required to form a corporation in any other state, see Nolo’s 50-State Guide to Forming a Corporation.
+You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must include either the word "Incorporation," "Incorporated," "Company," or "Limited" (or an abbreviation thereof) at its end.

 Your corporation is legally created by filing Articles of Organization with the Secretary of the Commonwealth Corporations Division.
-The articles must include: the corporation's name; its purpose; the number of shares the corporation is authorized to issue and their par value; the classes of shares and minimum consideration; any restrictions on transfers of shares; the effective date; the name and street address of the initial registered agent for service of process; the names and addresses of initial directors, president, treasurer and secretary of the corporation; fiscal year end; type of business; the street address of the corporation's principal office; and the street address in the state where corporate records will be kept.
+The articles must include: the corporation's name; its purpose; the number of shares the corporation is authorized to issue and their par value; the classes of shares and minimum consideration; any restrictions on transfers of shares; the effective date; the name and street address of the initial registered agent for service of process; the names and addresses of initial directors, president, treasurer and secretary of the corporation; the fiscal year end; the type of business; the street address of the corporation's principal office; and the street address in the state where corporate records will be kept.

 The articles may be filed online or by mail.
 The filing fee is $275 for up to 275,000 shares plus $100 for each additional 100,000 shares or any fraction thereof.